CAN BE MEDIATED?

 Aunts, uncles, cousins, grandparents, kids, parents . . . the bigger the family, the greater the chance of misunderstandings and quarrels.
 Do you know families in which, say, middle-aged sisters haven’t spoken in years?
 Still, they miss each other, and wish things were different.
 This is just a single example of a case where a session with a trained mediator can help.

-Churches, community centers, non-profits, schools, boards of directors, clubs, extended families, agencies, activist organizations, committees, task forces—whenever we join together, there are always conflicts that can pull us apart.
-Or, they can help us grow stronger, more united and better able to continue the good work we’re doing.
-When destructive conflict threatens to stop a hard-working, effective group in its tracks, inviting a qualified mediator, trained in group facilitation, to bring the group to the table—a BIG table—can be the starting point for growth in capacity and understanding.
-Capable group facilitation can enable groups to explore issues, ensuring all voices are heard, in an atmosphere of respect and compassion.
+Churches, non-profits, schools, boards of directors, clubs, agencies, committees—whenever we join together, conflicts can pull us apart.
+Or, they can help us grow stronger, more united and better able to continue our good work.
+When destructive conflict threatens to stop a group in its tracks, inviting a qualified mediator trained in group facilitation to the table—a BIG table—can be the starting point for growth in capacity and understanding.

-Smoke from their barbecue choking you?
 Fence got moved onto your property?
 Barking dog?
-Loud music?
-Kids running through the flowerbeds?
-Tree limbs falling into your yard?
 Alley full of cars?
 All kinds of neighborhood disputes, ranging from perpetual annoyances to serious infringements on your rights, are appropriate topics for mediation.
 Trained mediators can help neighbors turn potential feuds and lawsuits into productive discussions—crafting resolutions that meet each other’s needs and help preserve friendly, peaceful, and cooperative relationships.

 Everyone knows there are often communication issues between parents and their teenage children.
 When it’s not a matter of mental or emotional illness, but a case of “they never listen to me,” a mediation session, assisted by a trained mediator, can be the ideal place for everyone to listen to each other—and learn to listen better.
 Such sessions can help provide families with skills that will allow them to sit down at the kitchen table together in the future, without a mediator, and resolve issues that seemed like brick walls before.